 food points

 Nutrient particles that drive the slime mold's metabolism are provided as it tries to reach and exploit them.
 At any given moment the mold adjusts its morphology and develops its distributed intelligence, while minimising the expenditure of energy to complete the task.
 These events represent opportunities and resources or sources of energy in the real world.
-In the last version of the Physarum Machine, these are delivered by means of a customised 3D printing machine which is capable of delivering in the exact location of study a minute quantity of nutrients.In the experiment described in this paper the slime mould is kept wet and food is dropped in the locations of present and future mining.
+In the last version of the Physarum Machine, these are delivered by means of a customised 3D printing machine which is capable of delivering in the exact location of study a minute quantity of nutrients.

+fig10.
+Urban Morphogenesis Lab 2014-2015 - Customized Ultimaker bio-3D printing machine; the nozzle has been adapted to feed the slime mold minute quantities of nutrients into specific locations.

+In the experiment described in this paper the slime mold is kept wet and food is dropped in the locations of present and future mining.
 Such locations have been retrieved from a satellite survey where crosses marked the points of current drilling for copper as well as a distribution of testing boreholes that resulted in sufficient amounts of copper ore to justify future drilling.
 It must be noted that the peculiar nature of the copper corridor means copper ore is diffused in the territory at very low density.
 This makes open pit mining obligatory and also forces a sprawling model that leaves large areas of landscape scarred and generates a large amount of detritus that is unusable to the mining industry.
 Therefore it becomes sediment in large tailing ponds that further modify the original morphology of the territory.

+fig11.
+Urban Morphogenesis Lab 2013-2014 - A tailing pond of an open pit mine in the copper corridor, Arizona.

 In other words small quantities of valuable resources are scattered on a large terrain, which provided the perfect testing ground for the sensitive slime mold to compute.

 In our experiment the source of nutrient for the slime mold was also colour coded with ink accordingly to the specific mineral content and status of the mining location.
 As the mould expands to reach out for food it forms a network and begins dissolving and distributing the nutrients along it.
 Since its walls are transparent the color in the nutrients affects the color of the slime mold and allows us to directly observe the computational processes taking place within the slime mold's body.
 While some scientists are suggesting this approach could be one of the main mechanisms for the development of future biological computers, the technique is also a way of demonstrating how networks actually transport matter.

+A high-resolution webcam located on top of the machine captures the mould’s behaviour, morphology and the colour nuances at any moment.

+fig12.
+Urban Morphogenesis Lab 2013-2014 - Hi-res photo of a slime mold plasmodium at the end of an experiment; it is possible to see the main network as well as the traces left on the substratum as nuances of color

-A high-resolution webcam located on top of the machine captures the mould’s behaviour, morphology and the colour nuances at any moment.At time zero the slime mold is introduced in the machine in 3 specific points; from these location it starts spreading in search of food.
+At time zero the slime mold is introduced in the machine in 3 specific points; from these location it starts spreading in search of food.
 At this stage we record slime mold behavious as droplets of nutrients are introduced in mining locations while the LED lighting pattern reproducing site obstacles is activated.